Portal of State Administration Services

 The procedures for overloading the body of the deceased person shall be specified in the regulations for the maintenance of cemeteries of the local government.
 A person who wishes to resettle the remains must obtain the authorisations of the authorities referred to in the relevant local government cemeteries regulations for reinsuring.

-In order to obtain the authorisation of the Health Inspectorate for reinsuring, needed:
+In order to receive a Health Inspectorate permit for reinsuring, it is necessary to:

 Undertaking associations in Latvia:

 The State Social Insurance Agency (SSIA)